MyPureCloud/developer-center-blog/source/2018-09-11-access-local-service-from-the-cloud/index.html.markdown

 Developers at Genesys set out to finder a better approach to solving the problem of exposing local services securely, without the need of a Bridge Server.
 In our efforts, we discovered ngrok.
 Ngrok is a program that you can download and run locally that will instantly create a public HTTPS URL for a web service running locally.
 Unlike the Bridge Server, it can run on Linux, Windows or OSX.
 It does not require any "Connectors" or robust hardware.
-Ngrock connects to the "ngrok cloud service" which accepts traffic on a public address and relays that traffic through to the ngrok process running on your machine and then on to the local address you specified.
+Ngrok connects to the "ngrok cloud service" which accepts traffic on a public address and relays that traffic through to the ngrok process running on your machine and then on to the local address you specified.
 No SSL certificate, proxy or fancy networking needed.
 All of that is taken care of for you by ngrok.